 Incredibly soft upon opening and after a few washes.
-Thin, silky feel reduces bed bulk.
+The thin, silky feel reduces bed bulk.
 Still breathable and cool in hot weather.

 Pilling is a problem after a few washes.

 Retains softness even after washing.
 Fits deep mattresses.
-Thin material reduces bulk and wrinkles.
+The material reduces bulk and wrinkles.
 Smooth, silky feel rivals much more expensive sets.

 The hem on the pillows doesn't hold up to the same standard as the sheets.

 A generous cut prevents difficulty fitting sheets yet elastic quality keeps them in place.
 Comes in split king.
 Maintains softness after several washings.

 The colors aren't as consistent as some other sets.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

 Did you know that most Americans spend an average of 6.5 hours sleeping every night?
 That means you spend approximately 27% of each day in bed — nearly a third of your life — so you might as well invest in comfortable bedding, including some microfiber sheets.

 Microfiber sheets are the modern marvels of home goods.
 Their intricately woven fibers hold up through considerable wash and wear.
 The best part?
 They’re no more expensive than your average cotton sheets; in fact, microfiber sheets are often more affordable.
 Best of all, microfiber sheets have a soft finish that turns your bed into a cozy nest.